Skip to main content

 It establishes a secure, encrypted link between your device and the server, preventing any eavesdroppers from intercepting and reading the transmitted data.
 Think of it as sending a sealed, tamper-proof letter through a private courier service.
 An older protocol, Secure Sockets Layer (SSL), is a predecessor to TLS.

 While the term is sometimes used interchangeably, modern security relies on the more advanced and secure TLS protocols.
-A that values your privacy will explicitly state its use of TLS for all data transmission.
+A wellness app that values your privacy will explicitly state its use of TLS for all data transmission.
 This is a non-negotiable standard for any application handling sensitive health information.

 Data at Rest Security Explained